5ajaki/SPP2-Applications/20467-SPP2 - ENS Accounts powered by Unicorn.eth.md

 Posted at: 2025-04-20T06:23:20.794Z

 Note: On 4/18 this application was edited to simplify the scope of work and on 4/19 I edited it again slightly and added a clip to the end of the video to clarify the revenue streams.

 ---

+# Post #6 by Griff
+Posted at: 2025-04-27T19:01:47.813Z

+On 4/27 I added a few small clarifications, mostly around how we are also doing other work to create adoption for ENS outside of this grant, and because of the month delay in this process, we also had to push back our expected deadlines in our KPIs.

+---